Anthonios-Deeb/assignment-2-SP2/README.md

 - `Load Graph`: Load a graph into the `Graph` object.
 - `Print Graph`: Print the adjacency list representation of the loaded graph.
 - `Get Adjacency Matrix`: Retrieve the adjacency matrix of the loaded graph.
+- `Arithmetic Operations`:Perform arithmetic operations such as addition, subtraction, multiplication, and division on graphs.
+- `Comparison Operators`: Compare graphs based on equality, greater than, less than, greater than or equal to, less than or equal to, and inequality.

 ### Usage
 1. `Constructor`: Default constructor to initialize the graph.